shahriarbd10/shahriarbd10/README.md

 ## 👨‍💻 About Me
 Hi!
 I’m **Shahriar Hossain**, a Full Stack Developer and IoT Engineer from Dhaka, Bangladesh.
-I’m passionate about connecting hardware with cloud systems to build real-time, intelligent solutions that help automate everyday challenges.
+I build real-time dashboards, strong APIs, and connected systems that help hardware and cloud talk.

 ### What I’m working on
-- Scaling **MediTrack SaaS** with analytics and multi-tenant management
+- Scaling **MediTrack SaaS** for analytics and multi-tenant usage
-- Deploying **Xfishery IoT Dashboard** for real-time sensor data and cloud monitoring
+- Deploying **Xfishery IoT Dashboard** for aquaculture sensor tracking

 ### Exploring & Learning
-- Next.js 15, Edge Functions, and TypeScript best practices
+- Next.js 15, Edge Functions, TypeScript best practices
-- Serverless architecture and AWS automation
+- Serverless patterns and AWS automation

-### My focus
+### My aim
-To build products that bridge IoT, AI, and Cloud computing—making automation smarter, faster, and more accessible.
+To build tools that combine IoT, AI, and Cloud in ways that make automation smarter and simpler.

 ---